Sancho049/assignment2adsSanat/README.md

-removeFirst(): Removes the first element of the list. removeLast(): Removes the last element of the list. sort(): Sorts the list. indexOf(Object object): Returns the index of the first occurrence of the specified element. lastIndexOf(Object object): Returns the index of the last occurrence of the specified element. exists(Object object): Checks whether an element exists in the list. toArray(): Returns an array of all elements of the list.
+removeFirst(): Removes the first element of the list. removeLast(): Removes the last element of the list. sort(): Sorts the list. indexOf(): Returns the index of the first occurrence of the specified element. lastIndexOf(Object object): Returns the index of the last occurrence of the specified element. exists(Object object): Checks whether an element exists in the list. toArray(): Returns an array of all elements of the list.